Agile vs. Waterfall: Which Application Development Methodology Is Right For Your Business?

 - Projects with more focus on project requirements and less on cost and schedule constraints

-Agile vs. Waterfall Methodology- Which Is The More Profitable Choice
+Agile vs. Waterfall – Which Project Management Methodology Is The More Profitable Choice

 Both Agile and Waterfall are SDLC approaches that can come in handy for managing different project requirements.
 Both carry significant benefits, drawbacks, and use-cases.
 The former is adaptive, while the latter is predictive.
 On the one hand, numerous enterprises are adopting different Agile methodologies.
 On the other hand, Waterfall remains the top choice for specific project types and needs.